 There are three different types of CDL licenses: Class A, B, and C. Each classification allows you to drive trucks with various weight ratings.
 You will need a Class A CDL to drive trucks with a gross vehicle weight rating (GVWR) of 26,001 pounds or more.
 Class A driving school takes longer than Class B, because you can drive a larger variety of trucks and heavier loads.
 DRC’s CDL training programs are for Class A and take 3-4 weeks.
 Obtaining a Class B, which would prepare you to drive a straight truck, dump truck and smaller weight loads, takes less time.
 However, the time it takes to get a Class A is worth it because of increased earning potential.

-How long CDL training takes depends on your ability to understand and master driving maneuvers.
+How long it takes to get a CDL depends on your ability to understand and master driving maneuvers.
 The better your aptitude for driving, the more likely you will complete training in 3-4 weeks.
 Through a DRC network school, additional training beyond 160 hours is provided at no additional cost.
 We understand that all students learn at a different pace and our goal is to ensure you have the skills to pass the CDL exam.
 Most students complete training in 4 weeks with no previous driving experience.

 How long it takes to become a truck driver can be affected by testing availability.
 Some schools offer on-site third-party testing.
 While others require students to test at state government locations.
 The type of testing and availability can determine this timeline.
 Our goal at DRC is to schedule students for their CDL test as soon as they are ready.